 Quality Assurance

-The Clinical Skills Managed Educational Network is accountable to NES for the quality assurance of the education delivered through the mobile unit.
+The Clinical Skills Managed Educational Network is accountable to NES for the quality assurance of the education delivered through the Mobile Skills Unit.
 We have developed a simple self-assessment questionnaire to be used by the facilitators of each session run on the unit to check that the education meets nine criteria for best practice in skills delivery.
-The self-assessment questionnaire is available to download or from csmen@nes.scot.nhs.uk
+The self-assessment questionnaire is available to download here.

 For more information about the quality assurance process visit our dedicated QA webpage.